LarryByrd89/api-weather-dashboard/README.md

 ## Description
 This project is a weather dashboard using the OpenWeather API.

+You can view the project <a href = "https://larrybyrd89.github.io/api-weather-dashboard/">Here</a>

 ## The Task

 The challenge is to build a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS using the 5 Day Weather Forecast API.